Student, Eve Ryan, talks to Professor Andrew Patrizio about curating ‘The Scottish Endarkenment’.

 History of Art

-History of art is one of the classic humanities disciplines.
+History of Art is one of the classic humanities disciplines.
 Open-minded, curious, and critical, it provides a great cultural education.
 Its breadth is underwritten by well-established and rigorous methods.
-It teaches you how to interpret images and objects of almost every conceivable kind; it teaches you how to write critically, and well, about them; it teaches you how to use photographs and other images to help interpret artworks; and it shows you how to do large-scale independent research, a skill which can be developed to masters and PhD levels and beyond.
+It teaches you how to interpret images and objects of almost every conceivable kind; it teaches you how to write critically about them; it teaches you how to use photographs and other images to help interpret artworks; and it shows you how to undertake large-scale independent research, a skill which can be developed to masters and PhD levels and beyond.

 History of Art programmes